-Course entry requirements: STA2030S; MAM1000W is strongly recommended introduces students to the methods used in the estimation of distribution parameters.
+This course forms part of the third-year major in Applied Statistics.
+The aim of the course is to provide students with the main intellectual and practical skills required in the use of inferential statistics.
+The course consists of modules: estimation and simulation.
+The estimation module introduces students to the methods used in the estimation of distribution parameters.
 Topics covered include: bias and efficiency of estimators; method of maximum likelihood; method of moments; asymptotic theory; Bayesian methods; decision theory; hypothesis testing and likelihood ratio tests.
 The simulation module introduces students to the use of computer simulation and data re-sampling techniques (bootstrap) to investigate the following problems: one and two sample tests of means and variances; one and two way analysis of variances; moments and other properties of distributions; theory of distributions derived from normal distribution.